 Director of External Affairs

-Edwin White Chacon is a city-builder.
-With a fire in his belly for how to make the city a better place for marginalized communities, Edwin studied poverty reduction at the University of Toronto, and served as Director of Council Relations for the Toronto Youth Cabinet.
+Edwin White Chacon is a city builder.
+With a fire in his belly for how to make the city a better place for marginalized communities, Edwin studied poverty reduction at the University of Toronto and served as Director of Council Relations for the Toronto Youth Cabinet.
 During his third year Edwin and his friends realized there was no platform for youth to share their ideas on how to improve their communities.
 In partnership with CivicAction, they formed CivicSpark to give youth the opportunity to share innovative solutions to decision makers from the public, private, and not-for-profit sector.
-In his free time, he likes to visit new neighbourhoods and play boardgames with his family.
-Edwin currently works with the Ministry of Advance Education and Skills Development as a Program Policy Assistant and sits on the 2017-18 CivicSpark Advisory Board.
+In his free time, Edwin likes to visit new neighborhoods and play board games with his family.
+Edwin currently works with the Ministry of Advance Education and Skills Development as a Program Policy Assistant and sits on the 2018-19 CivicSpark Advisory Board.